 Another point to note is, publishersーinstead of buying-selling of impressions on their own site all the timeーcan engage in buying-selling traffic/audience from whom impressions are likely to come’ in lieu of actual ad impressions.

-Lastly, in the long run publishers can find themselves in a state of building and nurturing their relationship with buyers.
+Lastly, in the long run, publishers can find themselves in a state of the building and nurturing their relationship with buyers.
 Moreover, publishers with first-party data (website traffic, subscribers) are better positioned to utilize audience extension.